RichMercer/TelligentSampleDataGenerator/readme.md

-#Sample Data Generator for Zimbra Commnity
+#Sample Data Generator for Telligent Commnity

 The sample data generation scripts can be used to populate a community with sample data for testing purposes.
 They can either be used to create a whole community from scratch (e.g. create 5 groups, each with 3 sub groups, each of which should be popualted with content), or can be used with some level of explicit structure followed by random data (e.g. create a Departments group with sub groups Support and Engineering.
 Create a News group etc.  Populate all these with sample content).